njbartlett/BndtoolsRuntimeController/README.md

 Request format: `GET /bundles/<BUNDLE_ID>`

 Prints verbose details about the specified bundle.
+The returned text is in Java Properties format, suitable for parsing with the `java.util.Properties` class.
+It shall contain:

+* `id`: the bundle ID;
+* `state`: INSTALLED, RESOLVED, STARTING, STARTING/LAZY, ACTIVE, STOPPING, or UNINSTALLED;
+* `location`: the bundle location;
+* `lastModified`: the last modified time of the bundle, as number of milliseconds since 1 January 1970 00:00:00 UTC;

+In addition it contains copies of each static bundle header, i.e., all manifest entries

 Returns: 200, bundle details *OR* 404, if bundle ID unknown.